georgivalkov22/Shooter-game/README.md

-To test the demo you need steam installed and running on your machine.
+To test the demo you need Steam installed and running on your machine.
 Then unzip the .rar archive after downloading it.
 After you have unzipped the archive open the Windows folder and run the "Blaster.exe" file.
-The current build of the game is made for windows only.
+The current build of the game is made for Windows only.
 For a playable demo refer to the link: https://drive.google.com/drive/folders/1R2SPLhTeNtM-sGE3HDCN5ApOBA_Vk5gN?usp=drive_link